-Whitney joined the NBC4 sports team in January and is happy to be in Big 10 country.
+Whitney joined the NBC4 sports team in January 2020 and is happy to be in Big Ten country.

 Prior to living in Louisville, Whitney was a sports director in Midland/Odessa, Texas for KOSA-TV, and spent three years as a part of the real Friday Night Lights.
-In 2013, her station awarded her a segment called, “Girl Power” which highlights the accomplishments and challenges of local female athletes.
+In 2013, her station awarded her a segment called “Girl Power” that highlighted the accomplishments and challenges of local female athletes.

 Therein lies Whitney’s passion: telling stories.
 Her goal as a sports reporter is to reach sports fans and non-sports fans alike with the wins, losses, triumphs and struggles of local athletes.